Zaidwerd/sushibuffet/README.md

 Javascript
 Jquery

+##Unsolved Problems
+if (plateArr === empty) to use in empty plate array to stop overpopulation on div that already have the sushi image.

 ##Future Improvements
 I was not able to create the game I orignally planned.
 I got caught up in smaller details and did not estimate the time it would take me to figure out some of the problems.
 But, I would like to go back and improve this game to my original design: